 All these steps increase the opportunity to produce considerable scrap waste.
 This is NOT the case with roll forming... where the scrap rate is only 1-3% of the raw material allocation.

 Process is one way to streamline manufacturing costs.
 Design is another.
 Use these tried-and-true roll forming design guidelines to bring down expenses:

 Avoid tight corners less than 1.5x the material thickness.
-These cause tools to wear down and break at a higher rate, and even burn out a low-horsepower roll forming machine.
+These cause tools to wear down and break at a higher rate, and could even burn out a low-horsepower roll forming machine.
 Tight corners can also cause stress cracking in harder roll forming materials.

 Complexity of Shape

 You actually gain some efficiency back by adding several easily repeatable features in-line.
-If your part is going to spend time on a roll forming production line, you might as well take advantage, right?
+If your part is going to spend time on a roll forming production line, you might as well take full advantage, right?